andreasonny83/unique-names-generator/README.md

 Otherwise, for versions 1 & 2, please refer to the
 [v2 Docs](https://github.com/andreasonny83/unique-names-generator/blob/v2.0.2/README.md)

-### Migrating from v2 to v3
+### Migrating to v4

-If you want to migrate, from an older version of the library, to v4, please read the [Migration guide](#migration-guide)
+If you want to migrate, from an older version of the library to v4, please read the [Migration guide](#migration-guide)

 ## Prerequisites